William Gates (soldier): Civil War service

 With the outbreak of the Civil War in April 1861 the Union needed to maximize its resources and Gates was given an active assignment, despite being 73 years old.
 In December 1861 he assumed command of Fort Trumbull in New London, Connecticut.
 He was retired from the Army on 1 June 1863, under the retirement law of 17 July 1862, for having served in the Army for more than 45 years.
 Due to wartime needs, however, he continued to command Fort Trumbull until he was reassigned in March 1864 to Fort Constitution near Portsmouth, New Hampshire.
 He remained at Fort Constitution until his full retirement in 1867 after 66 years of military service.

 After the Civil War, Gates was breveted as a brigadier general for "Long and Faithful Service in the Army" to rank from March 13, 1865.

 Death

 General Gates died in New York City on 7 October 1868, at the age of 80.
-He is buried in the Cypress Hills National Cemetery in Brooklyn, New York.